-LONDON, July 1 (Reuters) - European shares edged higher on Tuesday, with BNP Paribas among the top performers after it settled a U.S. sanctions case, a relief to investors.
+LONDON, July 1 (Reuters) - European shares edged higher on Tuesday, with BNP Paribas among the top performers after it settled a U.S. sanctions case.

 BES DRAGS DOWN LISBON BOURSE

-Portugal's CMVM market regulator announced late on Monday it would ban naked short-selling of shares in BES and Espirito Santo Financial Group (ESFG).
-BES's tumble on Tuesday pushed down Lisbon's PSI-20 equity index by 0.9 percent.
+Portugal's CMVM market regulator announced late on Monday it would ban naked short-selling of shares - where an investor is under no obligation to cover its exposure - in BES and Espirito Santo Financial Group (ESFG).
+BES's tumble on Tuesday pushed down Lisbon's PSI-20 equity index by 1 percent.

 Commenting on the broader market trend, McLaren Securities' Torrison said he expected European stock markets to trade sideways in the traditionally quiet summer months of July and August before then rising more sharply towards the end of 2014.

-Other analysts also said the market's longer-term outlook remained positive, due to the prospect of economic stimulus measures from the European Central Bank.
+Other analysts also said the market's longer-term outlook remained positive.

 "I think people will still buy the market on the dip," said Darren Courtney-Cook, head of trading at Central Markets Investment Management.